Infinitely Polar Bear

 The inciting incident occurs at 10 minutes when Cam has a severe manic breakdown, leading to hospitalization.
 Maggie reaches her breaking point and separates from him, moving with the girls to a small apartment.
 The family unit fractures..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Cam actively chooses to accept the challenge of being the primary parent.
+This illustrates the protagonist's commitment to Cam actively chooses to accept the challenge of being the primary parent.
 Maggie leaves for Columbia.
 He commits to proving he can be responsible despite his mental illness - entering the world of single parenthood., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Cam hits rock bottom - perhaps a serious relapse, the girls expressing they want to live elsewhere, or Maggie suggesting the arrangement isn't working.
 The dream of proving himself capable dies.
 He faces the possibility of permanent failure as a father., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.